 After being served a lot of ads and hearing a lot from Joe Rogan, I decided to do a little research.
 At the time I was the General Manager of a marketing company and running two side businesses.
 I was feeling burnt out and needed something to help me focus, be more productive, and hopefully squeeze some extra hours of work into an already packed day.

-The Onnit website had more than 2 thousand reviews of Alpha Brain with a 4-star rating.
+The Onnit website showed more than two thousand reviews of Alpha Brain with a 4+ star rating.
 After digging into the reviews, I noticed that the negative reviews all seemed to say the same thing; Alpha Brain did not do anything.
 However, for every one of those reviews there were many more that said it did work as intended.
-With a genuine need to avoid mental burn out and a need to help my focus, I decided to roll the dice and find out, is Alpha Brain legit?
+With a genuine desire to avoid mental burn out and a need to help my focus, I decided to roll the dice and find out, is Alpha Brain legit?

 I love coffee.
 I drink at least one cup a day but I was concerned that the caffeine might interact with Alpha Brain.
 However, there are no warnings on the site to indicate that would be an issue.
 It is just a supplement after all and contains no caffeine itself.
 Before making a purchase though, I turned to Reddit.
 With so many reviews, there must be someone on there that had tried Alpha Brain, with or without coffee.
 After a few responses, I didn’t find anyone with anything positive or negative to say or anyone who had mixed coffee and a nootropic.
 What I did find is that coffee is also considered a Nootropic.

 So, in an effort to boost my cognitive function and possible decrease my coffee intake I decided to buy some Alpha Brain.